The pieces of solid kefir – Fu et al. via SWNS

 Kefir grains contain multiple species of probiotic bacteria and yeast, which ferment milk into kefir, much like a sourdough starter.
 Being able to sequence the bacterial genes in the ancient kefir gave the researchers the chance to track how probiotic bacteria evolved over the past 3,600 years.

-They compared the ancient L. kefiranofaciens from the ancient kefir with modern-day species and found that the ancient sample was more closely related to strains identified as the origin of the species and which hail from the Tibet, challenging a long-held belief that kefir originated solely in the North Caucasus mountain region of present-day Russia.
+They compared the ancient L. kefiranofaciens (from the kefir) with the modern-day species and found that the ancient sample was more closely related to strains identified as the origin of the species which hail from Tibet—challenging a long-held belief that kefir originated solely in the North Caucasus mountain region of present-day Russia.

 The Russian L. kefiranofaciens is the most widely used globally, including in Europe, the United States, and Japan, for making yogurt and cheese.